Edward Hallowell (psychiatrist): TV appearances

 Hallowell has appeared on television several times discussing ADHD.
 He has appeared on 20/20, 60 Minutes, the BBC, CNN, Dateline, Good Morning America, The Jane Pauley Show, The Oprah Winfrey Show, The Dr. Phil Show, PBS, The Today Show, The View, and many local news programs.
 He also has appeared on the Revolution show with Ty Pennington and Jennifer Ashton.
+In this he asked an audience member named "Alicia" six questions.
+Based on her answers, he concluded that she has ADHD and said stimulant medication was safer than aspirin.

 Personal life

 Hallowell grew up in Chatham, Massachusetts.
 His father had bipolar disorder and initially received psychiatric treatment for misdiagnosed schizophrenia.
 His mother remarried and subsequently divorced an abusive alcoholic.
 Hallowell had two brothers: John, who became a Hollywood reporter and died in 2015, and Ben, who graduated from the Naval Academy.

 Hallowell lives in the Boston, Massachusetts, area with his wife, Sue, a social worker.
 They have three adult children.

-Legal issue

-In May 2015, Hallowell was charged for allegedly groping a makeup artist at an interview taping in 2014.
-Hallowell did not dispute the claim and told police the incident was a misunderstanding and any touching was "inadvertent".
-The accuser later said, "I may have misconstrued Dr. Hallowell’s intention, as he did nothing beyond the initial contact", and that she did not wish for Hallowell to be prosecuted.
-In September 2015, a judge ordered the charges to be dropped.